 Kris brings 25 years of legal and business experience to deJuristen.

 Through training in law, but also in policy and business informatics, he enjoys advising in technology-oriented matters such as IP, privacy and digital transformation.
 His transactional experience in various sectors allows him to perfectly assess the needs of the entrepreneur.

 In the slipstream of the focus on Privacy today, there are a hundred and one constantly evolving rules.
 Duygu succeeds in constantly evolving, and with the necessary attention to the needs of the company, in coming up with pragmatic solutions where necessary, and in clearly assessing and explaining the risks.

 Sofie is passionate about intellectual property law and is completely absorbed in trademark law.
 Her broad interests in (visual) art, music and dance make her the ideal interlocutor for creatives who call on theJurists.

 Larissa De Keyser

 Larissa is studying her final year Master of Laws at the Vrije Universiteit Brussel.
 Her thesis research focuses on health insurance funds and the data protection of their members.

 Emma is studying her Master of Laws at the University of Ghent.
 Her Master’s thesis deals with the provision of data by individuals for the purpose of machine learning.

 Camille is studying for her 2nd bachelor’s degree in legal practice at the Hogent.
-During the 2nd half of the academic year 2020-21, theJurists welcome Camille as a trainee.
-She will focus on intellectual property law, which is also the domain of her bachelor thesis.
+During the latter part of the 2020-21 academic year, theJurists welcome Camille as an intern.
+She will focus on Intellectual Property Law, which is also the area for her undergraduate thesis.